The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

-where $B(T_1, \lambda)$, $B(T_2, \lambda)$ are the two black body spectra with different dust temperatures $T_1$ and $T_2$; AMP$_1$, and AMP$_2$ are the corresponding time- and wavelength-independent scaling factors and $\Delta t_1$, $\Delta t_2$ are the time lags. { We present the best-fit model and the corresponding marginalized posterior probability distributions of the parameters in Figures~\ref{fig:newmodel-event-C} and \ref{fig:newmodel-event-C-corner} and summarize the best-fit parameters of this model in Table~\ref{tab:newmodel-c}.}\footnote{We arbitrarily increased the fitting weights of the J, H, and K data at JD 2452700--2452900 by a factor of five to mitigate the fitting bias of the AMP parameter due to the relatively short duration and resulting modest sampling of the high-flux epochs.
-This adjustment did not significantly change the best-fit values of other parameters.} The reported time lags are consistent with the cross-correlation analysis and the individual IR light curve fitting.
-The best-fit temperatures are also in good agreement with the variability SED analysis.
-These results strongly validate our interpretation that the AGN near-IR emission is contributed by two separated dust components with different locations and temperatures corresponding to the sublimation of different dust species.
+{ We used {\it Dynesty} to sample the model parameter space, deriving the best-fit model in Figure~\ref{fig:newmodel-event-C}, and we summarize the best-fit parameters of this model in Table~\ref{tab:newmodel-c}\footnote{We arbitrarily increased the fitting weights of the J, H, and K data at JD 2452700--2452900 by a factor of five to mitigate the fitting bias of the AMP parameter due to the relatively short duration and resulting modest sampling of the high-flux epochs.
+This adjustment did not significantly change the best-fit values of other parameters.}.
+Figure~\ref{fig:newmodel-event-C-corner} provides marginalized posterior probability distribution of the fitting parameters, showing that the model is well-constrained, The reported time lags are $\Delta t_1=39.3^{+0.3}_{-0.2}$~days and $\Delta t_2=86.3^{+1.7}_{-1.9}$~days, consistent with the cross-correlation analysis and the individual IR light curve fitting.
+The best-fit temperatures are $T_1=2177^{+27}_{-25}$~K and $T_2=914^{+22}_{-20}$~K, also in good agreement with the variability SED analysis in Section~\ref{sec:sed-fit}. }

-We have also investigated the dependence of the fitted lags on the level of light curve sampling by fitting only the { SAI} K-band photometry (omitting that from \citet{kosh14}) for Interval C. Although the temperatures for the two dust components were similar to those using the full set of data, the lags were 30 and 48 days, compared with 41 and 90 days using all the data.
-This result suggests that previous studies, which were generally based on relatively lower sampling cadences, may have systematic errors as a result.
-Such errors may account for some of the apparent changes in behavior between different time intervals \citep[e.g.,][]{okny14}.
-The same concern applies to our analysis of Intervals B and D.